oci-hpc/oci-hpc-runbook-StarCCM/README.md

 /path/own/machine/installscript.sh -i silent -DINSTALLDIR=/mnt/share/install/
 ```

 If you would like to include the installation in the Resource Manager or terraform script.
-Unzip the files and edit the file install_script-HN.sh.
+Unzip the files and edit the file hn-start-starccm.sh

 # Running the Application
 Running Star-CCM+ is pretty straightforward: